 Initial Conditions

 The user can set an initial condition for the simulation globally or via subdomain(s).
-Initial conditions can help in reaching a converged solution faster which saves you the computing resources.
+Initial conditions can help in reaching a converged solution faster which saves you computing resources.
 One can assign initial conditions either as uniform or in subdomains.

 Interested readers are referred here for more information.